1985 Bangladeshi military rule referendum: Aftermath

-In July 1987, the opposition parties united in opposition to government policies.
+In July 1987 the opposition parties united in opposition to government policies.
 Ershad declared a state of emergency in November, dissolved Parliament in December, and held parliamentary elections in March 1988.
-All major political parties refused to participate resulting in a victory for Jatiya Party (Ershad).
+All major political parties refused to participate resulting in a victory for the Jatiya Party of Ershad.

 In 1988 Parliament passed the controversial eighth amendment to the Constitution, which made Islam the state religion, in contravention of the original secular nature of the Constitution.

 In 1990 a popular mass uprising led by future Prime Ministers Khaleda Zia and Sheikh Hasina led to Ershad resigning from the Presidency, and the country returning to parliamentary democracy, with the Office of the President becoming a largely ceremonial one.